HumeAI/CalHacks/README.md

 ## Sample Projects

-The projects in this repo are for you to use as references to build your project.
+Below are a list of example projects in Python and NodeJS for you to reference and jumpstart your development.
 Visit the `#built-with-hume` channel in the Community section of our [Discord Server](https://discord.com/invite/WPRSugvAm6) for more reference code!

 **Python**